dsone/remote-ssh/README.md

 ## Remote SSH specific options in .ftpconfig
 There is support for two new entries available inside .ftpconfig:
-`rs_name`: String, an alias for the project.
+`rs_name`: String, an alias title for the project.
 Should be unique for quick searches.
+If not set `host` is used as fallback if possible.
 `rs_tags`: Array of strings, tags for a project.
 Encouraged to be shared by multiple projects.

 These two options are entirely optional to use.
 They only take effect when you check the setting `Scan for ftpconfig files` (opt-in) and set the appropriate project folders all your Atom projects reside in.